zeruhur/loner/en/loner_v3.md

 ### Build a Web of Connections

 - **Your Nemesis is an NPC** – If you’ve defined a Nemesis, you’ve already created a key Non-Player Character (NPC).
-Write down their details separately—you’ll likely cross paths again.
+Write down their details separately — you’ll likely cross paths again.
 - **Allies and Contacts** – Does your Protagonist have friends, mentors, or rivals?
 List them out with a short description so they can appear organically during play.

 Preparing in advance will help your world feel more realistic and connected as you play.